5 Types of Fungal Diseases That Attack Plants

 What to Use to Kill Fungus on Plants

-Geraniol, thyme, cinnamon, and peppermint are natural essential oils, and are all active ingredients in Maggie's Farm 3-in-1 Garden Spray.
-These particular essential oils are known to be very effective against fungi that infect humans as well as plants.
-Our 3-in-1 Garden Spray is truly a triple threat, in that it is also an effective miticide and insecticide to help protect your plants and keep them healthy.
+Geraniol, thyme, cinnamon, and peppermint are essential oils and are all active ingredients in Maggie's Farm 3-in-1 Garden Spray.
+These particular essential oils are known to be very effective against fungi that infect plants.
+Our 3-in-1 Garden Spray prevents and controls fungal diseases including powdery mildew, black spot, leaf spot, rust, and blight.
+It is truly a triple threat in that it is also an effective miticide and insecticide to help protect your plants and keep them healthy.

 We specialize in killing bugs, but we're all about keeping things "greener" and can help you keep your plants healthy and strong!
 For scientifically-tested, effective solutions for your home and garden that are friendly to the environment, try Maggie’s Farm pest control products.
 Our promise is that our plant and mineral-based products are developed by scientists and seasoned pest and fungus control professionals to be the most effective.